yy-ye/mqm-analysis/README.md

 Klubička, Filip, Antonio Toral, and Víctor M. Sánchez-Cartagena.
 2018.
 “Quantitative Fine-Grained Human Evaluation of Machine Translation Systems: A Case Study on English to Croatian.”
 Machine Translation 32 (3): 195–215. https://doi.org/10.1007/s10590-018-9214-x.

 Ye, Yuying, Antonio Toral.
 2020.
 "Fine-grained Human Evaluation of Transformer and Recurrent Approaches to Neural Machine Translation for English-to-Chinese."
-The 22nd Annual Conference of the European Association for Machine Translation.
+In Proceedings of the 22nd Annual Conference of the European Association for Machine Translation, p.
+125–134, Lisboa, Portugal, November 2020.

 MAIN AUTHOR OF THE CODE
 -----